dgtized/stack-mitosis/README.md

 ![img](doc/img/final.png)

-Note that this replication graph is a simple case, the tool supports replacing arbitrarily complex replication graphs.
+Note that this replication graph is a simple case, it supports replacing arbitrarily complex replication graphs on RDS and has been verified against mysql and postgres database engines.

 # Install